The short version…

 It looks cool: This is a matter of taste.
 But I sure think so!

 It was perhaps a pain in the ass: OK, there were a lot of moving parts.
 There’s the pickup itself, rod/clamp section, a top plate, and two small screws.

 Putting it on your guitar the first couple of time is like surgery.
 And God help you if you dropped a screw and it rolled into the oblivion that is the reed section.
 Furthermore, when the whole thing was assembled, your guitar wouldn’t fit in its case.
 So you had to remove it every time to go home.

 It looked awful: Again, debatable.
 When installed, the whole assembly made your guitar look like a hot mess of metal and cables.

-These days, Rhythm Chief and FHC pickups have remained sought after for their classic jazz tone.
-I was made a believer when I first tried one.
+These days, Rhythm Chief and FHC pickups have remained sought after for their classic jazz tone, and sure enough I was made a believer when I first tried one.
 It has a lovely warmness that still manages to cut through the band and break up at just the right volumes.
 It also retains a distinct tight “acoustic”-ness of the instrument when chunking out that 4-on-the-floor rhythm.

 Making the Monkey